QuickFastly/NR-wiki/docs/Nova-Regna/World/History & Events/NPCF Treaty.md

 ### Enforcement

-Civilians found to be in unlawful possession of Category 2 Weapons are to be faced with a minimum fine of 500,000 [[Credit (currency)|CR]] or equivalent in local currency, or up to a maximum of 30% of their annual income, AND a minimum of one year jail time, or up to five years if they cannot afford the fine.
+Civilians found to be in unlawful possession of Category 2 Weapons are to be faced with a minimum fine of 500,000 [CR](Credit%20(currency)) or equivalent in local currency, or up to a maximum of 30% of their annual income, AND a minimum of one year jail time, or up to five years if they cannot afford the fine.

 Civilians found to be in unlawful possession of Category 1 Weapons are to be faced with a minimum fine of 2,000,000 CR or equivalent in local currency, or up to a maximum of 65% of their annual income, AND a minimum of five years jail time, or up to thirty years if they cannot afford the fine.